 Development Officer: Job Description and Education Requirements

-In the simplest terms, a development officer is a fundraiser for a college, university or private organization.
-However, it is a job that relies heavily on making and communicating with contacts to convey the vision of a school or department in order to solicit donations.
+A development officer is a fundraiser for a college, university or private organization.
+The job relies heavily on making and communicating with contacts to convey the vision of a school, department or organization in order to solicit donations.
 Development officers typically have at least a bachelor's degree, though a master's degree may be needed for some positions,

 Job Description for Development Officers